 In many cases, how to be a good roommate depends upon setting fair and reasonable ground rules and establishing boundaries.
 Both can go a long way in salvaging a roommate relationship — at least until the lease ends.
 Get prepared to chat with your roommate by outlining some of the problems you’ve been having and steps you could take together to resolve them.

 If you’ve determined that no amount of talking, chore charts, or boundaries will remedy the situation, that’s okay.
-Your next steps may mean figuring how to get out of a lease with your roommate and moving out.
+Your next steps may mean figuring out how to get out of a lease with your roommate and moving out.
 If your current living situation is causing you immense amounts of stress, it’s likely in the best interests of your physical and mental health to move on, anyways.

 Communicate with Kindness and Compassion